elunna/nerfhack-changelog/README.md

 * Priests can reach basic in riding skill.
 * Priests start with more garlic and wolfsbane (similar to the undead slayer in SLASH'EM)

+Vampire priests don't start with any food items.
+Instead they get unholy water, potions of blood, and a guaranteed spellbook of confusion.

 ### RANGER
 * Rangers get extended range for seeing object's dknown appearance (this lets them see potions and gems from much further away)
 * Rangers get auto-id for launchers when they reach XP level 7